PRESIDENT DECLARES NATIONAL CODE TALKERS DAY

 In the Battle of Saipan (June 15 to July 9, 1944), a Navajo Code Talker convinced a U.S. artillery unit in the rear that theirs was not a Japanese position on which American shells were raining (“friendly fire”) but an American one: eavesdropping Japanese had learned to perfectly imitate American radio communication between units except when it was in Navajo (Dine).
 During the Battle of Iwo Jima (February and March 1945), six code talkers sent and received 800 field messages working 24/7.
 During the war 13 Navajo Code Talkers were killed in action.
 After the war code talkers were forbidden to speak of their service until 1968, when the Code Talker Operation was finally declassified.

-Code talkers received wide public recognition when President Ronald Reagan designated this date in 1982—the 37th anniversary of Japan’s unconditional surrender—as National Code Talkers Day.
+Code talkers received wide public recognition when President Ronald Reagan designated this date, August 14, 1982—the 37th anniversary of Japan’s unconditional surrender—as National Code Talkers Day.
 In July 2001 the original 29 Navajo Code Talkers were awarded the Congressional Gold Medal.
 On November 15, 2008, the Code Talkers Recognition Act of 2008 was signed into law by President George W. Bush.
 The act recognized every Native American code talker who served in the U.S. military during both world wars with the exception of the already-awarded Navajo.
 Each nation was given a Congressional Gold Medal, to be retained by the Smithsonian Institution, and a silver medal duplicate was given to each code talker.

 Native Americans in World War II